 Wrapping It Up

 When you are ready for a relaxing weekend away, Saugatuck Douglass is the place to go only an hour north of Indiana on the beautiful Lake Michigan coast.
-Come for the water, stay for the shopping, great drinks, and relaxing on the porch of your inn.
+Come for the water, stay for the shopping, and great drinks, and relax on the porch of your inn.